marionettejs/backbone.marionette/docs/marionette.region.md

 # Marionette.Region

-Regions provide consistent methods to manage, show and close views in your applications and layouts.
+Regions provide consistent methods to manage, show and destroy views in your applications and layouts.
 They use a jQuery selector to show your views in the correct place.